thijsfranck/courageous-comets/docs/contributor-guide/development-environment.md

 The application should now be online and ready to respond to input from your Discord server.

-## Building the Application
+## Building the Docker Image

 !!!
 INFO "Production Builds"
-    Production builds are fully automated.
-See the [GitHub Actions](./version-control.md#github-actions) section of the version control page for more information.
+    The release process is fully automated and does not require you to build the docker image locally.
+See the [GitHub Actions](./version-control.md#github-actions) section of the version control guide for more information.

-To run a local build for testing, first build the Python package with Poetry:
+Before building the Docker image, first build the Python package with Poetry:

 ```bash
 poetry build -f wheel